A rescue inhaler helps to expand a person’s airways during an asthma attack.

 It is important to stay calm.
 The medication starts to expand the airways as soon as it is inhaled.
 A person should be able to breathe normally again within 15 to 20 minutes.

 A doctor can teach a person to use their inhaler in a way that ensures the best results.
-A
+A 2016 study found that teaching people to use rescue inhalers properly reduced the need for emergency care.

 If a person has to use a rescue inhaler more than twice a week, it may be a sign that their asthma is not well managed.
 If this is the case, speak to a doctor about options for long-term management.